The Bedroom Tapes: Reception

-The Bedroom Tapes received overwhelmingly positive reviews upon release, with many music critics deeming it one of Simon’s greatest works.
 Writing for AllMusic, MacKenzie Wilson said Simon "is as raw as she was on 1975's Playing Possum and just as sweet as 1987's Coming Around Again, but Simon is fresh.
 Although in her mid-fifties, she is still a charmer," concluding "The Bedroom Tapes is pure, and Carly Simon proves herself to be well grounded.
 Not that listeners didn't already know that."
 Similarly, People wrote that the album "unfolds like a one-woman show," calling it a "Boffo performance."

-Billboard called the album "A feast for fans of intelligent, richly crafted pop music," and wrote "With her first collection of original compositions in five years, Simon reminds the young wannabes who continually crib her classic recordings for ideas how it's really done," and concluded "At a time when more simplistic fare dominates the charts, the commercial future of The Bedroom Tapes is hard to predict.
+Billboard called the album "A feast for fans of intelligent, richly crafted pop music," and wrote: "With her first collection of original compositions in five years, Simon reminds the young wannabes who continually crib her classic recordings for ideas how it's really done," and concluded "At a time when more simplistic fare dominates the charts, the commercial future of The Bedroom Tapes is hard to predict.
 But ya gotta love and respect Simon for her commitment to continually raising the creative bar- and for serving as such a strong role model for young tunesmiths."

 Rolling Stone called it "A bang up album.
 Her balance of excellent pop thrills and writing remains singular.
 The Carly Simon of The Bedroom Tapes shines."
 NY Daily News called it "one of her best albums", stating "The Bedroom Tapes finds Simon returning to the sharp-eyed commentary and unflinching candor of her best-loved work of the 70's."
 The Miami Herald wrote "Adults rejoice.
 Few albums manage to touch the heart and challenge the brain as this gem does."
 Us Weekly stated "These disarmingly personal songs are pure catharsis.
 Who needs support groups?
 The Bedroom Tapes is classy work from one of pop's original confessors."